 6. Establish sprints and expectations

-After you have chosen your one and only technology partner, start by discussing the development methodology.
-Waterfall and Agile are the two to choose from:
+After you’ve chosen your technology partner, start discussing the development methodology.
+Waterfall and Agile are the two to choose from.

-Waterfall methodology is usually applied when you have a fixed price and strict deadlines.
-With waterfall, you know exactly what the end product should look like, and develop it step-by-step without retrospectives or significant changes.
+The waterfall methodology is usually applied when you have a fixed price and strict deadlines.
+With waterfall, you know exactly what the end product should look like and develop it step by step without retrospectives or significant changes.

-Agile methodology allows much more flexibility.
-You divide the whole task into small sprints, developing tiny pieces of functionality one after another.
-The team constantly tests, measures and improves the product to better fit the market needs.
-As a result, the final product might differ from the initial idea, but it is adjusted to end-user expectations.
+An agile methodology allows for much flexibility.
+With agile, you divide the project into sprints, developing tiny pieces of functionality one after another.
+Your outsourcing team constantly tests, measures, and improves the product to better fit the market needs.
+As a result, the final product might be quite different from the initial idea, but it will be meet end users’ expectations.

-Agile methodolgy is preferable for outsourcing web development as it enables you to adapt to any market changes and adopt new ideas quickly.
+An agile methodology is preferable for outsourcing web development, since it enables you to adapt to any market changes and quickly adopt new ideas.

-When you first start working with your development agency, discuss initial sprints and your expectations from each of them.
-These will be your first steps towards a world-class product.
+When you start working with your offshore app development agency, discuss the first sprints and your expectations for each of them.
+These will be your first steps toward creating a world-class product.

-In addition, these first sprints will prove the expertise and devotion of your vendor.
-If you notice that your collaboration doesn’t work, it’s better to find another company to work with.
-Remember, the success of your business is at stake.
+In addition, the first sprints will prove the expertise and devotion of your vendor.
+If you notice that your partnership isn’t working, it’s better to find another company to work with.
+After all, the success of your business is at stake.

 To sum up

 Outsourcing app development is sometimes considered risky.
-That’s true.
-There are thousands of companies worldwide and only a few of them deliver a truly high-quality service.
+And it is.
+There are thousands of outsourcing companies worldwide, but not all of them deliver truly high-quality service.

-If you want to partner with a top-performer and make the most out of this cooperation, carefully choose the best service provider for your needs.
-The steps described above are helpful tips.
+If you want to partner with a top performer and get the most out of your cooperation, carefully choose your outsourcing provider based on the tips we’ve provided.